Rick-Phoenix/protoschema/README.md

   // You can also define portable imports for oneofs imports = ["my_pkg/reusable/import.proto"], options = [ my_reusable_option.clone() ],
-  include(my_reusable_fields),
+  // Including all fields at once include(my_reusable_fields),
 );

 let my_pkg = Package::new("my_pkg.v1");
 let my_file = my_pkg.new_file("my_file");

-let my_msg = my_file.new_message("MyMessage");
+let my_msg = message!(

-// This is a field that will have the type 'MyMessage'.
-// When this is included in a message that is not located
-// in the same file, the import path to this message
-// will automatically be added to the receiving file. let my_msg_field = msg_field!(my_msg, "my_msg_field");

-message!(
-  my_msg,
+  my_file.new_message("MyMessage"),
   // This is an expression like any other,
   // so any IntoIter<Item = ProtoOption> can work
   options = my_list_of_options.clone(),
-  // Including all fields at once include(my_reusable_fields),
+  // Including fields here too
+  include(my_reusable_fields),
   5 => uint64!("internal_ref"),